publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptD/m__us_usc_t26_s38.md

                     (II) during the 4-year period beginning on the date that such facility was originally placed in service,

+                (v) the credit determined under section 45 to the extent that such credit is attributable to section 45(e)(10) (relating to Indian coal production facilities),

-                (iv) the credit determined under section 45B,
+                (vi) the credit determined under section 45B,

-                (v) the credit determined under section 45G,
+                (vii) the credit determined under section 45G,

-                (vi) the credit determined under section 45R,
+                (viii) the credit determined under section 45R,

-                (vii) the credit determined under section 46 to the extent that such credit is attributable to the energy credit determined under section 48,
+                (ix) the credit determined under section 46 to the extent that such credit is attributable to the energy credit determined under section 48,

-                (viii) the credit determined under section 46 to the extent that such credit is attributable to the rehabilitation credit under section 47, but only with respect to qualified rehabilitation expenditures properly taken into account for periods after December 31, 2007, and
+                (x) the credit determined under section 46 to the extent that such credit is attributable to the rehabilitation credit under section 47, but only with respect to qualified rehabilitation expenditures properly taken into account for periods after December 31, 2007, and

-                (ix) the credit determined under section 51.
+                (xi) the credit determined under section 51.

         (5) __Special rules for eligible small business credits in 2010__